-Update Your System’s hosts File
+Update Your System’s

 hosts file creates static associations between IP addresses and hostnames or domains which the system prioritizes before DNS for name resolution.
 Open this file in a text editor and add a line for your Linode’s public IP address.
 You can associate this address with your Linode’s Fully Qualified Domain Name (FQDN) if you have one, and with the local hostname you set in the steps above.
 In the example below,

 203.0.113.10 is the public IP address,

 - File: /etc/hosts

 Add an entry for your Linode’s IPv6 address.
 Applications requiring IPv6 will not work without this entry:

 1 2 3

 127.0.0.1 localhost.localdomain localhost 203.0.113.10 example-hostname.example.com example-hostname 2600:3c01::a123:b456:c789:d012 example-hostname.example.com example-hostname